DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

+﻿   <!-- keep space here. there is something with this line that prevents # 8 from becoming a heading. this is a fix-->

-﻿#8 Guide: Hybrid publishing for each genre
+# 8 Guide: Hybrid publishing for each genre

 <div class="summary">
 - Research publications can be converted or adapted to electronic publishing in a relatively straightforward manner.
 This often involves working with document conversion software.